pirxthepilot/wtfis/README.md

 ![](https://github.com/pirxthepilot/wtfis/blob/main/imgs/example-shodan.png?raw=true)

-The IP address hyperlink also changes to point to the Shodan web interface.
+The `Services` field name is a hyperlink (if supported by the terminal) that takes you to the IP in the Shodan web interface.

 ### Display options